 - Good2Talk: 1-866-925-5454, 24/7

-Ask.firstname.lastname@example.org offers a single point of access for student to find the help they need, including:
+For the Office of the Registrar and Student Services, Ask.firstname.lastname@example.org offers a single point of access for student to find the help they need, including:

 - Academic Success Learning Strategists support students in all areas of learning and academic performance.
 Appointments with Kathleen Ogden can be set up through email@example.com.
 Additional resources for academic success are available through University of Toronto Student Life.